 Nestled along the banks of the Huron River and Mill Creek, Dexter is a friendly town located about 10 miles northwest of Ann Arbor.
 With an expansive network of walking trails, 14 parks, and a dedicated environmental awareness plan, Dexter is truly a city where one can enjoy the green side of life.
 One of the many trails guides visitors to the downtown, where they can explore a variety of historical, shopping, and dining experiences.

 As an award-winning hub of recreation, Dexter has plenty of things to do in the outdoors.
-Because of its placement among so many rivers and trails, including the Border-to-Border Trail, there are a wide variety of recreational options.
+Because of its placement among so many rivers and trails, including the Border-to-Border Trail, there is a wide variety of recreational options.
 Biking, walking, canoeing, kayaking, fishing, and hiking are all popular activities that can be enjoyed at one of the many local parks.
-There are also expansive sidewalks and trails thoughout the city that connect to popular sites such as the Dexter Cider Mill, Farmers Market, Library, and more.
+There are also expansive sidewalks and trails throughout the city that connect to popular sites such as the Dexter Cider Mill, Farmers Market, Library, and more.

 As a community that is immersed in culture and the arts, Dexter offers many options for things to do.
 The local Encore Musical Theatre Company provides year-round productions that entertain and inspire viewers, while featuring local, regional, and national talent.
 Art lovers will enjoy the Dexter Art Gardens, which display an ever-rotating selection of sculptures alongside the city's permanent collection.
 History buffs will enjoy touring the historic 1840's Gordon Hall.
 The Summer Music Concert Series and Dexter Daze are beloved festivals that draw crowds from all over, offering artisans, crafters, and free entertainment.
 In late summer, artists gather for Paint Dexter Plein Air Festival to paint the town.